Waikato/weka-wiki/docs/downloading_weka.md

 to download a zip archive for Linux that includes Azul's 64-bit OpenJDK Java VM 11 (weka-3-8-5-azul-zulu-linux.zip; 137.4 MB)

-First unzip the the zip file.
+First unzip the zip file.
 This will create a new directory called weka-3-8-5.
 To run Weka, change into that directory and type

 ``` bash